Werkstatt für Landschafts-

 Cornerstones of a cemetery culture for the Second Modern Age

 Cemeteries in Germany aren’t self-evident places, any longer.
 In their continued orientation to the big central cemeteries, as they were often founded in late 19th century, they cannot meet the changing cultural and societal demands which people voice today regarding cemeteries as funeral and mourning places.
-Searching for marks of a new contemporary cemetery culture the following paper “Cornerstones of a cemetery culture for the Second Modern Age”, which is based on a lecture in the working group “Cemetery Cologne”, leans on characteristics in present human mourning behavior.
+Searching for marks of a new contemporary cemetery culture the following paper “Cornerstones of a cemetery culture for the Second Modern Age”, which is based on a lecture of mine in the working group “Cemetery Cologne”, leans on characteristics in present human mourning behavior.
 The paper was published in the internet by AETERNITAS, consumer organization for interment culture, Königswinter/Germany and can be downloaded there (see below: << further information; next: Wissenschaftliche Arbeiten finden; next: Bausteine für eine Friedhofskultur für die zweite Moderne) or directly here (see below: << download).

 download